winstxnhdw/valheim-hax/README.md

 ## Installation

-If you are on Windows 11, follow the instructions [here](https://github.com/winstxnhdw/rc15-hax/wiki) instead.
-Otherwise, recursively clone this repository.

 ```bash
 git clone --recursive https://github.com/winstxnhdw/valheim-hax.git
 ```

 You can now build and install the dependencies by executing `requirements.bat`.
-It is not required to build dnSpy if you do not plan on doing any [development](#Development).
+It is not required to build dnSpy if you do not plan on doing any [development](#development).

 ## Usage